 Raspberries Tips and Tricks: Raspberries generally grow from zones 3 – 9, but you’ll need a cultivar for your climate.

-Select a site with full sun and good air circulation.
-If planting a variety with long canes (as opposed to the compact varieties for containers) avoid places where high winds can whip the canes around and damage berries.
+Choose a place with a strong flow of air and full light.
+If planting a variety with long canes (as opposed to container compact varieties) avoid places where high winds can whip around the canes and damage berries.

 Select raspberry cultivars that ripen at different times to spread out your harvest.